-■ Construction of a comprehensive venous physical distribution system around ports is constructed on a port, which becomes a base of venous physical distribution, by utilizing existing stock as much as possible, with the main focus on lowering distribution costs and reducing load on the environment.
+For realization of a recycle-oriented society, a venous physical distribution system is constructed on a port, which becomes a base of venous physical distribution, by utilizing existing stock as much as possible, with the main focus on lowering distribution costs and reducing load on the environment.
 Particularly in large city areas, where waste treatment is reaching the limit because of the large amount of discarded wastes, we aim to form a venous physical distribution bases, in cooperation with Eco-Town Projects, by utilizing low/un-used sites in the coastal part to incorporate into a new recycling-oriented city.